mrds90/PdM_TPFinal/README.md

 * sense

 ### Main
-This is the aplication layer.
-In this files the aplication use the services of the other layers to executes the states decribed on Description section.
+This is the application layer.
+In this files the application use the services of the other layers to executes the states described on Description section.
 In the figure there is the state representation of the system.
 ![alt text](https://github.com/mrds90/PdM_TPFinal/blob/main/docs/Mef.png?raw=true)